Top 3 Ways to Fix Windows Backup Keeps Failing

 Step 3.
 Wait for the process to be completed and repeat the same process for all hard drive partitions.

 AOMEI Backupper Standard has a practical feature called System Backup that can help you create a system image with a few clicks.
-This backup utility supports Windows 10/8.1/8/7, Windows Vista/XP currently.
+This backup utility supports Windows 11/10/8.1/8/7/Vista/XP currently.
 Besides, it’s free of charge!

-Schedule backup in this freeware allows you to set up an automatic system backup based on daily, weekly and monthly.
-For changed part, this utility provides you with incremental backup and differential backup.
+Schedule backup in this freeware allows you to set up an automatic system backup based on Daily, Weekly, or Monthly.
+If you only need to backup changed part, this utility provides you with incremental backup and differential backup.

 Now, you can download this freeware to have a try.
 The detailed steps are shown below.